Trump and Boris Johnson have already spent a considerable portion of a meeting discussing kangaroo strength, book says | ExBulletin

 Trump and Boris Johnson have already spent a considerable portion of a meeting discussing kangaroo strength, book says

-Boris Johnsonand Donald trumphas already discussed the strength of kangaroos, said Stephanie Grisham.
+Boris Johnson and Donald Trump have previously discussed the strength of kangaroos, said Stephanie Grisham.

 Former President Donald Trump and British Prime Minister Boris Johnson have already spent a “considerable” part of a meeting discussing kangaroo strength, former White House press secretary Stephanie Grisham wrote in his next reveal, according to an excerpt from the Guardian.